OrleansContrib/OrleansCassandraUtils/README.md

 ## How to use

-OrleansCassandraUtils is Orleans 2.0 compatible.
+OrleansCassandraUtils is Orleans 3.x compatible.

 To set it up, you first need a working Cassandra DB.
 Create a new keyspace and run the `InitializeOrleansDatabase.cql` script on it.
 Note that unlike the ADO.Net provider, you can't put data from multiple clusters into one database/keyspace.
-You **must** create a new keyspace for each cluster.
+You must create a new keyspace for each cluster.

 OrleansCassandraUtils uses a custom connection string format not unlike SQL Server connection strings.
 The parameters (case-insensitive) are as follows: